Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 We define the **consensus point** to be the number of Blocks confirmed by the consensus algorithm, and the **consensus state** to be the state obtained after applying the state update function up to the consensus point.

+#### Peers and the Consensus Set

+Convex defines the set of actors that participate in the consensus algorithm as Peers in the network.

+Any actor may create a Peer by placing an economic **stake**, denominated in the native currency of the network (Convex Coins).
+The size of the stake determines the relative voting power of the peer in the consensus algorithm, but is at risk of forfeiture in the case that bad behaviour is provably detected, or could be appropriated by malicious actors if the Peer does not maintain strong security for their system (in particular the security of the Peer's private key).

+As a reward for helping to operate the network, Peers are entitled to a share of fees for transactions executed on the network.
+This reward is proportionate to Peer stake.

 #### Block proposals

 Traditional Blockchain solutions have focused on mechanisms to determine which participant gains the right to propose the next block, which includes a hash of the previous block in order to extend a linked chain of blocks.
 This was the basis for the original Bitcoin Proof of Work algorithm (which used the ability to mine cryptographic hashes as the basis for allowing a miner to publish a block and claim the corresponding block reward).

-This approach of selecting a "leader" to publish a new block creates a couple of problems:
+This approach of selecting a "leader" to publish a new block has some problems:

-* It is difficult to determine which participant should be the next leader, in a way that is both efficient, provides security in the presence of potential byzantine actors, and is guaranteed to make progress in cases such as leaders becoming unavailable.
+* It is hard to determine which participant should be the next leader, at least in a way that simultaneously works efficiently, provides security in the presence of potential byzantine actors, and is guaranteed to make progress in cases such as leaders becoming unavailable.
 * Including the hash of the previous block in a chain creates an inherent data dependency that limits the ability to propose blocks in parallel and increases latency - each leader must build upon the work of the previous leader sequentially, which implies a minimum lower bound on the block time (given fundamental physical constraints).
+* It is necessary to make sure that the leader possesses the transactions that should be included in a Block.
+This implies the need for a mechanism to transmit transactions across peers prior to block creation (e.g. with the "mempool" used by Bitcoin to share pending transactions), which in turn implies communication costs and many opportunities for attacker to launch "front running" attacks on transactions that they observe.

 Convex therefore eschews the idea of selecting a leader. **Any Peer may propose a new Block at any time**, and the new Block is independent of all previous Blocks, i.e. it does not form a "chain".
 A consequence of this is that is is possible for multiple Peers to propose valid blocks for inclusion in consensus at the same time.